 Friday, January 25, 2019

-Feedback- Keeping it manageable!
+Feedback- Keeping it Manageable!

-· I like how Shari compares planning a feedback conversation to packing for a trip; it is important not to “over pack” a conversation with too much information.
+• Shari compares planning a feedback conversation to packing for a trip; it is important not to “over pack” a conversation with too much information.
 This can cloud your message and depending on the student, it might feel uncomfortable or hard to process.

-· If you find yourself becoming “long-winded”, take a moment to pause and check in with your student to gather their perspective.
+• If you find yourself becoming “long-winded,” take a moment to pause and check in with your student to gather their perspective.
 This is a key step in understanding how they are receiving your feedback and ultimately how they are going to act on it.
 For example:

-o “What do you think?”
+• “What do you think?”

-o “How do you feel about?”
+• “How do you feel about what I said?”

 For more tips on feedback, check out other posts under the “feedback” category of this blog.
+Providing constructive feedback is such a necessary part of the learning experience but it is truly a skill to learn to do onto itself!

 Teresa